schitre1/StockApp/README.md

-# Getting Started with Stock App UI
+# Getting Started with Asset App UI

 To run the code for the UI, do the following:
-`cd stock-app-ui`,
+`cd asset-app-ui`,
 `npm install` and then
 `npm start`.